 If your property is not listed in one of these resources, you can still be considered for grant funding if you provide a Statement of Significance from a registered heritage professional which identifies that the property has heritage character and value.

-The application period closes on October 27, 2019
+The application period for Community Heritage Grants closed on October 27, 2019

 An overview of grant conditions

 - You must be the property owner (District staff will confirm ownership for complete applications before awarding grants)

 - Your property taxes must be fully paid when you apply